ndouglas/downdelving-old/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Task
+name: Issue
-about: A task to complete.
+about: A issue to complete
-title: "<Insert summary of task>"
+title: "<Insert summary of issue>"
 labels:
   - ':rock: Unrefined'
 assignees: